rschristopher/ischristtrue.com/src/modern-views/free-will.md

 How to make sense of demons?
 That is, if no free will, then why torment?
-Why pull the unekect further from God?
+Why pull the unelect further from God?
 Why not save everyone?
 Or make salvation available to all, even those you know won't be saved?